Over the years in countless bike shops, I’ve heard the following disturbing phrases uttered to cyclists:

 BikeFit’s Leg Length Shims extend well beyond the front of the cleat providing a platform that allows the pedal to facilitate smooth and easy engagement.

-Take a look at 2 more examples below of the size differences between BikeFit’s LLS (Universal and Look Keo style) vs. others.
+Take a look at 2 more examples below of the size differences between BikeFit’s LLS vs. others.

-Taking into account pedal and cleat wear is often an overlooked aspect by cyclists and in many bike fits.
-In this article we focus specifically on Speedplay cleat wear.
+Taking into account pedal and cleat wear is often an overlooked aspect by many cyclists and bike fitters.
+In this article, we focus specifically on Speedplay cleat wear.

 Your Equipment Tells a Story

 Take a look at your shoes.
 Turn them over and look inside the circle area of your Speedplay road cleat.
 MOST people notice uneven wear.

 Do not be surprised when you see this.
 There is something you can do to alleviate the problem.

 Next, look at the springs.
 Uneven wear inside the red circles is the norm–not the exception.

 Why?
 The foot is naturally tilted and it wants to stay that way even if the equipment initially forced it flat.
 As a result, equipment wears out uneven.